-- ✓ Notify SRO - ✓ School counselor meet with all students involved. - ✓ Digital history checked on Chromebook or laptop reviewed - ✓ Notify parents of the student(s)/victim(s) involved in the situation. - 2nd occurrence 3 days suspension. - ✓ Re-entry conference with parents and SRO present. - ✓ Alta Pointe referral will be offered. - ✓ School counselor meet with all students involved. - ✓ Digital history checked on Chromebook or laptop.
-If concerns are evident, the system technology department will be notified for a deeper investigation. - ✓ Notify parents of the student(s)/victim(s) involved in the situation. - 3rd occurrence Contact Assistant Superintendent or Superintendent for additional guidance.
+- 1st occurrence up to 2-day suspension at the discretion of the Principal based on all the facts and circumstances - Call parents and schedule a re-entry conference. - ✓ Notify SRO - ✓ School counselor meet with all students involved. - ✔ Digital history checked on Chromebook or laptop reviewed - ✓ Notify parents of the student(s)/victim(s) involved in the situation. - 2nd occurrence 5 days suspension. - ✔ Re-entry conference with parents and SRO present. - ✔ Alta Pointe referral will be offered. - ✓ School counselor meet with all students involved. - ✓ Digital history checked on Chromebook or laptop.
+If concerns are evident, the system technology department will be notified for a deeper investigation. - ✓ Notify parents of the student(s)/victim(s) involved in the situation. - 3rd occurrence Contact Assistant Superintendent or Superintendent for additional guidance and whether suspension, pending expulsion and/or placement into an alternative educational setting is warranted.